Install ToolHive

 Clone the repository:

-git clone https://github.com/stacklok/toolhive.git
+git clone https://github.com/stacklok/toolhive.gitcd toolhive -

 Build and install the binary in your

-:go install ./cmd/thv
+$GOPATH/bin:go install ./cmd/thv

 Verify your installation